mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

-The life-support, or ‘space’ mask, is functionally similar to the environment mask but can be used in a vacuum or underwater down to a depth of five metres.
+The life-support, or ‘space’ mask, is functionally similar to the environment mask but can be used in a vacuum or underwater down to a depth of five meters.
 It gives a full seal with NBC or other emergency suit such as a body sleeve.
 The mask has integral filters but is normally connected by a hose to a belt-mounted filter/blower